What sort of teaching skills will you need?

-Community classes are very low price or completely free.
-You'll help the community better their chances of improving their English and confidence.
-University students improve their English to increase their future job prospects and business professionals hoping to be more competitive in the workplace.
+Our community classes are run at either a very low price or are completely free for our students.
+You'll help those in the community better their chances of improving their English and confidence.

 Class ages are from young children to adults.
 Topics are varied and there are plenty of opportunities to share your experiences, exchange language skills, and gain knowledge of our culture and way of life.

 All volunteers will live in the volunteer apartment which is located in the Từ Liêm District.
-This is near our VCV Community Classroom and near a variety of local schools we teach at.
-Good accommodation, includes 3 meals per day: breakfast, lunch and dinner.
-Food for vegetarians/vegans is available.
-Coffee, Lipton tea, green tea.
+This is near our VCV Community Classroom, as well as a variety of local schools which we teach at.

-Very safe area.
-Everything you need is in our area.
-Surrounding our area are lots of banks with ATMs, supermarkets, a local market, a taxi, a hospital, a clinic, a pharmacy, a mall, gyms, yoga centre, bowling, a swimming pool, etc.
+Everything you could possibly need can be found within walking distance.
+This includes: banks with ATMs, supermarkets, a local market, ,a hospital, a clinic, a pharmacy, a mall, gyms, a yoga center, bowling alleys and an indoor swimming pool.

-Close to the National Sports Stadium (My Dinh stadium).
-Nearby is Hanoi museum and National Convention Center.
+We are also close to the National Sports Stadium (My Dinh stadium).
+Nearby Hanoi museum and National Convention Center can also be found.